 Reports and News

-An excellent report that explains how the explosion of misdemeanor cases is wrecking lives and wasting money.
+A thorough report about the explosion of misdemeanor cases that is wrecking lives and wasting money.
 “Every year literally millions of accused misdemeanants, overwhelmingly those unable to hire private counsel,and disproportionately people of color, are denied their constitutional right to equal justice.
-And, taxpayers are footing the bill for these gross inefficiencies.”
+And, taxpayers are footing the bill for these gross inefficiencies.

 - National Association of Counties (NACO) has good information about alternatives to jail on their Jail Diversion website page, along with a list of Bexar County programs.